vesoft-inc/nebula-docs/docs-2.0/reuse/source_install-nebula-graph-by-rpm-or-deb.md

 - For NebulaGraph Enterprise, you must have the [license key](../9.about-license/1.license-overview.md#licensing-process) loaded in [LM](../9.about-license/2.license-management-suite/3.license-manager.md).
 {{ ent.ent_end }}

-## Download the package from cloud service
+## Step 1: Download the package from cloud service

 !!! note